Engee documentation

 There are several ways to combine blocks into a subsystem:

-• Add a block Subsystem from the block library, double click on it with the left mouse button (this is how you enter the subsystem) and add the required blocks in the standard way.
+• Add a block Subsystem from the block library, double-click on it with the left mouse button (so you will enter the subsystem) and add the necessary blocks in the standard way.

 model hierarchy 1

-• Highlight the blocks you want to add to the subsystem with the Shift key pressed, click on the appearing dots in the corner of the rectangle and click on the subsystem icon 1 1 Subsystem icon.
+• Select the blocks that you want to add to the subsystem with the key pressed Shift, click on the dots that appear in the corner of the rectangle and click on the icon subsystem icon 1 1 Subsystem.

 model hierarchy 2

-Within one subsystem you can create an unlimited number of other subsystems at different levels of nesting.
+Within one subsystem, you can create an unlimited number of other subsystems located at different levels of nesting.
 As a result, the model has a hierarchy.
-To navigate through different levels of the model use Navigation panel.
+To navigate through different levels of the model, use the Navigation bar.

 model hierarchy 3 1